lemlac/mulem/docs/reference.md

 #### Named Parameters

 Functions declared with a named tuple `{}` require each parameter to be named in order to call them.
-Named tuples can be destructored so that their members become variables in the scope.
+Named tuples can be destructured so that their members become variables in the scope.
 Call the function with parentheses like before but with the name of each parameter inside.

 ```
 add{ a: int, b: int }: int =